 In terms of gaming – its primary function, but of course – the standard PS4 is superb.
 It's only bettered by the much more expensive PS4 Pro or Xbox One X.

-All PlayStation 4 models now have HDR support for relevant games and media content.
+All PlayStation 4 models now have high dynamic range (HDR) support for relevant games and media content.
 Yep, you don't have to have a PS4 Pro for that.

 Patches over the years have added plenty of new features and, while it isn't quite as complex as the Xbox One dashboard, we find it is easier to navigate and get to the most important aspects – namely playing games.

 - Bundled controller works with PS4 and PC